-All registered ACAC members are required to provide proof that they have obtained, at minimum, Standard First Aid with CPR-C (both are required) certification by the last business day in June in order for membership renewal requirements to be met.
+All registered ACAC members are required to provide proof that they have obtained, at minimum, Standard First Aid with CPR-C (both are required) certification by June 20, 2022, in order for membership renewal requirements to be met.

 This requirement applies to each and every member who is currently licensed in Alberta – regardless of licensure date.

 If your certificate expires before the 2022 June renewal then you will need to provide proof of completion to the ACAC to complete your registration for 2022/2023.

 Standard First Aid and CPR-C quick facts

 Please review our quick facts sheet

 for an overview of this requirement.
 For more detailed information, please read on.

 Members may obtain Standard First Aid with CPR-C (both are required) certification through any organization accredited by Alberta Occupational Health and Safety.